 However, metrics based on the ratio between forecast and observation are not ideal for wind power forecast evaluation.
-First, such ratio for an observation-forecast pair of 20 MW and 10 MW and the ratio for another pair of 200 MW and 100 MW are the same.
-The fractional metric does not convey the magnitude of the forecast error, which can have substantial financial implications in wind-energy applications.
+First, such a ratio for an observation-forecast pair of 20 MW and 10 MW and the ratio for another pair of 200 MW and 100 MW are the same.
+The fractional metric does not convey the magnitude of the forecast error, which can have substantial financial implications in wind energy applications.
 Second, when the observed power is 0 MW, the ratio generates mathematical errors from division by 0.
 Even though median symmetric accuracy has many valuable traits, we caution readers on metrics that use relative magnitude between forecast and observed values.

-To conclude, we suggest readers to use robust and resistant metrics in their analyses, in addition to their established workflow using typical forecast evaluation metrics.
+To conclude, we suggest readers use robust and resistant metrics in their analyses in addition to their established workflow using typical forecast evaluation metrics.
 One example that we employed in this analysis, which is robust and resistant and which preserves the magnitude of the variable, is the median absolute error.
 We incorporated the median absolute error and other common metrics such as the RMSE, the mean bias, and the mean absolute error in the existing version of WE-Validate.

 Metrics for ramp forecasts